• Skip to content

 XR2206 Function Generator DIY Kit Review

-April 7, 2018 By Rui Santos
+February 28, 2020 By Rui Santos

 In this post we’re going to take a look and review a XR2206 Function Generator DIY kit.
 A function generator can be an expensive piece of hardware, specially for electronics hobbyists or beginners.
 But fortunately, there are really cheap DIY kits like the one we’re going to show you that can be handy for beginners and electronics enthusiasts.

-You may also like: DSO150 Digital Oscilloscope Review
+Recommended reading: DSO150 Digital Oscilloscope Review

 XR2206 Function Generator Kit Features